 How I Became a Food/Drink/Travel Writer & Editor

-I’ve been a San Francisco resident for a decade, living in the New York City and Los Angeles metropolitan areas previously (born in Oklahoma City, then lived in Missouri until age 6).
+I’ve been a San Francisco resident for 15 years, growing up in the NYC (New Jersey) and Los Angeles metropolitan areas, though I was born in Oklahoma City, living in Kansas City, MO, until I was 6.

 THE CONVERGING OF LOVES

 Though music is one of my greatest loves, if you know me, you’ll find me wildly passionate about books, film, theater, culture, history, philosophy, religion and travel, subjects I can discuss endlessly.

 Writing – I’ve been illustrating and writing my own books and poetry since I was a girl, reading day and night (which I still do), taking numerous writing classes and part of SF and Berkeley writing groups.
 I was interviewed at State of Digital Publishing on my work process and writing disciplines.

 Food – Part Sicilian, part German, with a little English and Swedish thrown in for good measure, I’ve naturally grown up with an appetite.
 My Sicilian-English Mama daily cooked for me, my father and my three siblings and we always ate family meals together.